 These coverages have requirements to provide notice to the insurance company and usually call for the submission of a very detailed proof of loss.
 As coverage counsel, The Mayerson Firm LLC aids in putting together the proof of loss and preliminary paper work.
 Usually, the work can be turned over to the clients' staff at that moment, with only minimial intervention (i.e., costs) to the client.

 Contingent business intrerruption (CBI) is different and more complicated.
 In today's world with just-in-time factory inputs, an inability to deliver by the supplier, not the insured, may still qualify for recovery by a client if it purchased CBI coverage.
 CBI coverage applies with respect to your supplier's property that was damaged that precludes its delivery of materials, and is for your benefit and covers your loss from what happened to the supplier, if what happened to the supplier would be covered by your policy had it happened instead to you.
 Though the coverage is complicated, the idea from a businses perspective is clear: you want compensation now for the failure to perform by your supplier on whose input stream the company is dependent, and while you may later be able to sue for breach-of delivery, the policyholder may be stretched for resources (and its credit downgraded when its key suppplier has difficulties); to guard against this risk, "contingent business interruption" can protect the policyholder's income when the policyholder is scrambling for new supply and to maintain production that would held up by the failure of the "old" supplier to be able to deliver.
-Marc Mayerson has nearly thirty years' experience as a policyholder lawyer representing clients on complex business interruption and time-element claims.
+Marc Mayerson has more than thirty years' experience as a policyholder lawyer representing clients on complex business interruption and time-element claims.

 As coverage counsel, Marc Mayerson has worked on matters involving business interruption and extra expense in the US as well as for such claims when foreign factories face natural disasters, such as flooding at an industrial park in Thailand.
 This coverage is a crucial adjunct to the property program and can provide important sources of capital when bank loans are drying up due to the more precarious position the company finds itself when a major supplier has difficulty.